 One of the most important aspects of being a responsible gun owner is properly storing your ammunition.
 Did you know that ammunition is classified as an explosive by the Hazardous Material Safety Administration?
 Sadly, poorly stored ammunition has led to mass casualties at various munition sites across the globe.
 Even though it’s on a smaller scale, it’s just as important to make sure you store your ammunition properly at home to prevent harm to you and your loved ones.
-Properly storing your ammo also ensures it lasts as long as possible.
+Properly storing ammunition also ensures it lasts as long as possible.

 There have even been records of ammunition lasting for centuries when it’s stored under these conditions.
 To extend the lifespan of your ammunition, follow the following tips:

-- Store In A Cool Location
+Store In A Cool Location

 It’s important to keep your ammunition somewhere cool, but not somewhere too cold.
 According to SAAMI, the ideal temperature for ammunition storage is between 55 and 85 degrees Fahrenheit.

-- Use An Ammo Container
+Use An Ammo Container

 To help keep your ammunition dry, use an ammo container.
 Ammo containers, also known as ammo cans, have an air- and water-resistant seal that ensures your ammunition is kept dry.

 Store In A Dark Location

 When it comes to ammunition, one of the most destructive elements is UV light.
 When ammunition is exposed to the sun for an extended period of time, it risks being damaged.
 When choosing where to store your ammunition, always choose a location indoors that is protected from windows and sunlight exposure.

 Ammunition is manufactured to function in extreme weather conditions, no matter the temperature or level of humidity.
 So, as long as you store your ammunition somewhere where it’s protected from extreme weather fluctuations, it should last you at least 10 years.
 It’s best to store ammunition in locations that are room temperature and have low humidity levels.

 Make sure to be extra careful during summer and winter months, when the weather is more likely to be extreme.
-Hot weather conditions can cause one of the elements in gunpowder, nitrocellulose, to begin to take on a gas form.
+Hot weather conditions can cause one of the elements in gunpowder — nitrocellulose — to begin to take on a gas form.
 This happens when the ammunition becomes too hot and begins to sweat.

 The more organized your ammunition storage, the better.
-Keeping an organized storage system will allow you to know where everything is, and help you keep track of how much ammunition you have on hand.
+Keeping an organized storage system will allow you to know where everything is and help you keep track of how much ammunition you have on hand.
 To optimize your ammunition storage system, use the following tips:

 Label Your Ammunition Storage Containers

 Labeling your ammo storage containers will enable you to know where everything is, which is especially helpful during emergencies.
 Say there was an intruder in your home and you needed to load your gun.
 You obviously wouldn’t want to waste time having to rummage through your ammunition to find the right bullets for your handgun.

-- Keep Out Moisture With Clay Desiccant
+Keep Out Moisture With Clay Desiccant

 Clay desiccants are non-hazardous materials that act as dehumidifiers and help control the temperature of environments.
 Even with the use of a clay desiccant, it’s important to regularly check your ammunition to make sure it’s holding up properly.
 It’s helpful to use transparent plastic when you seal your ammunition, so you can check for signs of corrosion without having to undo the seal.

-- Keep Kids Away From Your Ammunition
+Keep Kids Away From Your Ammunition

-- Remember, always keep your ammunition somewhere where children can’t access it.
+Remember, always keep your ammunition somewhere where children can’t access it.
 Lock your ammunition away to prevent any danger that may occur when a child or inexperienced shooter handles ammunition.
 It’s always a good idea to store your handguns and ammunition in two different places.
 That way, if a child somehow gains access to one, they won’t be able to accidentally cause any harm.

 How To Store Ammo In Case Of Fire

 Although it seems counter-productive, the best place to store ammo in case of a fire is in a wooden box.
 Wood doesn’t conduct heat as well as the metal of ammo containers.
 If there is a fire, and you can do so safely, carefully transfer your ammunition to a wooden box and place it as far away from the fire in a dry location.

 Learn How To Properly Store Ammunition With Colorado Handgun Safety

-By taking care of your ammunition and ensuring it’s stored correctly, you’ll also extend the lifespan of your ammunition.
-Proper storage also equips you to be able to easily access your ammo in the event of an emergency when you need to protect you and your family.
+By taking care of your ammunition and ensuring it’s stored correctly, you’ll extend the lifespan of your ammunition.
+Proper storage also equips you to be able to easily access your ammo in the event of an emergency when you need to protect yourself and your family.
 If you’d feel more comfortable keeping the majority of your ammunition elsewhere, you can always speak with a dealer or your local police station and inquire about their ammo storage options.